BanterBoy/PSCiscoMeraki/README.md

 Get-MerakiVPNPeers.ps1
 ```

-This project is currently "a work in progress" as I am currently working through the options that have been exposed via the API.
+This is "a work in progress" as I am working through the options that have been exposed via the API.

 ### API documentation
 [http://meraki.io/]